pocketxjl/humanoid-control/README.md

 ### State Estimator

 The state estimator only needs to estimate the coordinates and linear velocity of the trunk.
-It is a nonlinear Kalman filter, where the system's state equation is
+It is a linear Kalman filter, where the system's state equation is

 $$
 \begin{split}